 Pay Transparency Trends

-Pay transparency laws continue to become more popular in states and major cities.
-Just five years ago, you could count the number of states with pay transparency laws on one hand, and now there are at least 11 states requiring employers to disclose salary ranges.
+Pay transparency laws are gaining traction across various states and major cities.
+Just five years ago, the concept was still emerging, but now at least 11 states require employers to disclose salary ranges.

 Results of Pay Transparency Laws